 - Spousal Support/Alimony.
 After a consideration of many factors (for example, the length of the marriage, the standard of living established during the marriage, any disparity in income between the parties, etc.), the agreement may contain a provision for spousal support/alimony, including how much will be paid, for how long, and any future circumstances under which that support will change or terminate.

 - Minor Children.
-The agreement should describe in detail any arrangements related to children, including physical custody, legal custody, and visitation (or parenting time); as well as any financial obligations related to the children, such as child support, health insurance, medical expenses not covered by insurance, and payment of child care.
+The separation agreement should describe in detail any arrangements related to minor children, including physical custody, legal custody, and visitation (or parenting time); as well as any financial obligations related to the children, such as child support, health insurance, medical expenses not covered by insurance, and payment of child care.
 The agreement can also contain provisions about the payment of private school tuition, college tuition, visitation travel costs, and extra-curricular activities.

 - Enforcement.
-The agreement may include specific terms as to the remedy or consequences should one of the parties breach the agreement, including the payment of the prevailing spouse’s attorney’s fees in the event of a breach of the agreement.
+The separation agreement may include specific terms as to the remedy or consequences should one of the parties breach the agreement, including the payment of the prevailing spouse’s attorney’s fees in the event of a breach of the agreement.
 The agreement can also form the basis of a future court order entered as part of the divorce which would then be enforced using the court’s contempt powers.

-While not required, it would be advisable for each spouse to have their own attorney to at least review the agreement, if they don’t already each have attorneys who assisted in the negotiation and drafting of the agreement, in order to protect his or her own separate interests.
+While not required, it would be advisable for each spouse to have their own attorney to at least review the separation agreement, if they don’t already each have attorneys who assisted in the negotiation and drafting of the agreement, in order to protect his or her own separate interests.

 Advantages of a Separation Agreement